top of page

 Our female veterans served us : it's our time to serve them

-It takes a village... and in this case a village to put a roof over the heads of our homeless female veterans and their children.
-A village that provides a warm bed, an address, security, safety, and above all hope and opportunity.
+It truly takes a village – and in this case, a village dedicated to providing shelter for our homeless female veterans and their children.
+A village that offers more than just a roof overhead, but warmth, security, safety, and, most importantly, hope and opportunity.

 bottom of page